Emacs Lisp and NodeJS: Getting the bolded words from a section of a Google Document

 I can then go into the WhisperX transcription JSON file and replay those parts for closer review.

-I also can tweak the context function to give me less information.
+I can also tweak the context function to give me less information.
 For example, to limit it to the containing phrase, I can do this:

 (defun my-split-string-keep-delimiters (string delimiter)